Benefits Upon Separation

 • Example: Last work day is Jan.
 1, benefits terminate Jan.
 31

-If you would like to continue your employee paid Voya Life Insurance after you separate, you must contact [email protected] within 31 days of your separation.
+If you would like to continue your Voya Life Insurance or Long Term Disability plans after you separate, you may be allowed to either port or convert plan.
+To port or convert any plans, you must contact hrbenefits@co.slo.ca.us within 31 days of your separation.

 If you would like to continue one of your Aflac plans after you separate, you may "port" your policy.
 You must submit your port form within 30 days of your separation.